Toledo Police Department, Ohio

 One of the suspects fled on foot when the detectives exited their vehicle and identified themselves.
 Detective Dressel chased that suspect as the other detective took the second suspect into custody.

 On November 30th, 2007, the suspect was convicted of murder and sentenced to 18 years to life.
-He will be eligible for parole on February 15, 2025.
+He was denied parole in 2025, and his next parole date is in October 2032.

 Detective Dressel had served with the Toledo Police Department for 14 years and was assigned to the Vice / Narcotics Bureau.
 He is survived by his wife, two children, parents, brother, and sister.